leonidak/Fast_Hankel-based_solver/simulations/full_data/README.md

-## Mouse_demo
+## simul_demo

-This scripts illustrates the work of the function **fast_inverse_mod()**
+This scripts illustrates the work of the function **fast_inverse_mod()** with simulated data.

-The data is read from the file **mouse_data_real.npy**
+The data is read from the file **measurements.npy**

-These data have been acquired by a photoacoustic scanner MSOT inVision-256TF, scanning a section of a live mouse.
-Data courtesy of Cancer Research UK Cambridge Institute.

-The scanner has 256 detectors uniformly spread over 270 degrees arc of a circle of radius 40.5 mm.
-In order to supply a full circle of detectors required by the algorithm, the data are zero-paded by additional zero-value "detectors" to the total number of 340 detectors.
-Additionaly, the detectors are rotated, so that the "zero" gap is centered on the left of the reconstruction domain (i.e. at 9pm).
-This allows for image correction with **lhalf** = 4.

-The total acquisition time is shorter than ideal.
-When rescaled to the problem with sound speed one on a unit circle, the rescaled time interval is 1.91.
-Ideally it should be greater than 2.
-This leads to circular artifacts on the periphery of the reconstructed *(759 x 759)* image.
-However, since it is apriory knownthat the mouse occupies only the center of the image, a smaller sub-image of size *(300 x 300)* is extracted and used.

-In this demo, the **fast_inverse_mod()** is called three times with the same data, for timing purposes.
-During the first call, a global variable **hankels** is pre-computed, containing a set of values of Hankel functions.
-On the two consecutive runs, the module re-uses the previously computed values, which results in faster computation times.
+These data have been simulated, using the image contained in the file **ground_truth.npy** using a spectral FFT solver.

+The radius of the domain and the speed of sound are both 1.

+The simulated measurements run for 6 units of time.

+The number of simulated detectors is 1024; they are uniformly spread over a unit circle.

+Parameter **lhalf** is set to 0, so no additional correction is done.

+The resulting image is stored in the file **reconstruction.npy**

+If everything is working properly, the maximum difference between the images in **reconstruction.npy** and **ground_truth.npy** should be about 0.018, i.e. 1.8% in the *L*-infinity norm